nicolalovisotto/Fermentation-controller-NO-PID/README.md

 Working parameters can be activated/deactivated and modified from LCD display.

 Next steps:
-1) add a function to change real-time stats update time
+1) add a function to modify setpoints gap (min or max setpoint elimination?)
 2) set up sketch for PT100/NTC temperature probe
 3) code optimization switching global variables with local variables
 4) interface development to display and modify real time data via Bluetooth and/or web
-5) PCB circuit.
+5) wiring diagram, specifications and PCB.